SuadeLabs/fire/documentation/README.md

 > ex 1.
 4
 > ex 2.
 26908289076124561671021

-An **number** is a number with or without a fraction or exponent part.
+A **number** is a number with or without a fraction or exponent part.

 > ex 1.
 26908289076124561671021
 > ex 2.
 269082.89076124561671021

-An **string** is a list of characters (except " or \ ) inside "quotes".
+A **string** is a list of characters (except " or \ ) inside "quotes".
 You can think of a string as a word.
 Note that the "word" can also contain numbers (like your national insurance number).
 But also note that numbers represented as strings need to be converted back to numbers if you want to add or multiply them.

 > ex 1. "sheep"
 > ex 2.
 "AS546NB8"

 A **boolean** is simple *true* or *false* flag.
-Note that the true/false flag is lowercase and not inside "quotes."
+Note that the true/false flag is lowercase and not inside "quotes".

 > ex 1. true
 > ex 2. false